Back to templates

 Implementation Details

 Mastodon is licensed under the GNU Affero General Public License v3.0.
-This Sealos template is deployment configuration for Mastodon and follows the repository's template license.

 Why Deploy Mastodon on Sealos?